About the Library

 The library’s collection contains over 160,000 bound volumes and nearly 300 current periodical titles.
 The circulating collection is especially rich in Biblical studies, theology, Reformed Church studies, and church and denominational histories.
 New resources relating to ministry in the African-American, Asian, and Hispanic contexts are regularly added as well.
 Sage’s collection also includes rare manuscripts and several of the world’s earliest printed books.
 In addition to the library’s physical collections, patrons have electronic access to a vast number of additional resources.
 These electronic resources include periodicals through the ATLA Serials and the Academic Search Premier databases.

-The resources of Sage Library are augmented by the excellent collections available at Rutgers and St. John’s Universities.
+The resources of Sage Library are augmented by the excellent collections available at Rutgers University.
 The resources of both university libraries well support the diverse theological studies of our students and faculty by offering rich resources in the social sciences, arts, literature, and the humanities.
 Through Sage’s affiliation with NYATLA and SEPTLA (the New York Area and Southeastern Pennsylvania Theological Library Associations), access is available to the resources of dozens of theological schools in our region as well, making millions of titles outside the Sage collection available to NBTS students and faculty.